husamettinarabaci/rustExam/en/questions/section-15/question-147.md

-## 📘 Section: Lifetimes
+## 📘 Section: Crates and External Packages
-### 🔹 Category: Lifetime Errors
+### 🔹 Category: Versioning in Cargo.toml
-#### ❓ Question 147: Lifetime errors
+#### ❓ Question 147: Versioning in Cargo.toml

-What causes a lifetime error in Rust?

-- Give an example of a lifetime error.
-- Explain how to fix it.
+Explain how to specify and manage crate versions in `Cargo.toml`:

-🔧 **Task:** Show a common lifetime error and its solution.
+- Set the `version` field for your crate in `Cargo.toml`.
+- Describe semantic versioning (MAJOR.MINOR.PATCH) and its importance.
+- Explain what happens when you update the version and publish a new release.

+🔧 **Task:** Show how to set and update the version of your crate using `Cargo.toml` and explain semantic versioning.